Conservation management system (United Kingdom)

-As a British idea the concept of a national conservation management system may be traced to an upsurge of sentiment after the Second World War that the world should be made a better place.
+As the British concept of a national conservation management system may be traced to an upsurge of sentiment after the Second World War that the world should be made a better place.
 It was the botanist Arthur Tansley who pleaded for organised nature conservation on the double ground of scientific value and beauty.
 He had advanced the concept of the ecosystem in 1935, and a number of key ideas of relevance to nature conservation stem from this.
 In the immediate post-war years, he hoped for an 'Ecological Research Council', and a 'National Wildlife Service'.
 In this context, the idea of national standards of conservation management can be traced to the formation of the Nature Conservancy Council (NCC), and its great survey of habitats and species, the Nature Conservation Review, published in 1977.
 From this time there was general agreement that the common purpose of conservation management systems was to transform situations of ecological confrontation between humans and non-humans into a system of mutual accommodation.
 The NCC's first guidelines for managing its national resource was a pro forma to accommodate a description of the site, the goals of management, and a prescriptive section, in which the objectives of management were to be interpreted in a practical manner.
 Central to the latter section were lists of codified jobs to help wardens abide by best practice.
 The major shortcoming of the guidelines was the lack of a business philosophy to track value for the inputs of effort and resources.

 Britain's first proper conservation management system (CMS), which tied objectives to practical interventions with feedback from monitoring outcomes, coalesced around Mike Alexander (Warden of Skomer Island National Nature Reserve), Tim Read (staff member of the Joint Nature Conservation Committee) and James Perrins (an environmental/IT graduate of York University).
 This initiative in the 1980s led to the setting up of the CMS Consortium by the UK's main conservation agencies, which produced a relational database for linking management objectives with scheduled on-site operational inputs.
 See the CMS website for more information.
 The database recorded all actions, particularly the results of monitoring against performance indicators.
 Over the years the software has improved greatly with respect to the user/screen interface, but the data model is still very much the same as in the original programme, which was produced with 'Advanced Revelation' (Arev).
 Although the NCC has been replaced by four country agencies, in terms of the widespread uptake of the CMS across the UK, the current version, mounted on MS Access, is now, de facto, a national conservation management system.
 As its use becomes more widespread CMS plans are beginning to function as an evidence-based library of best practice for exchanging practical know-how between users.